christianacca/web-api-starter/docs/github-app-creation.md

 This guide walks through the process of creating and configuring a GitHub App for use with workflow orchestration systems.
 The process is divided into responsibilities between three teams:

 - **Dev Team**: Generates ServiceNow ticket request with environment-specific details
-- **GitHub Admin Team**: Creates the GitHub App, generates credentials, and provides initial configuration
+- **GitHub Admin Team**: Creates the GitHub App for the specified environment, generates credentials, and provides initial configuration
-- **App Admin Team**: Uploads credentials to Azure Key Vault for each environment
+- **App Admin Team**: Uploads credentials to Azure Key Vault for the specified environment
-- **Dev Team**: Configures App ID and Installation ID in the application code
+- **Dev Team**: Configures App ID and Installation ID for the environment in the application code

+**Note**: This guide describes the process for creating and configuring a GitHub App for **one environment**.
+To set up multiple environments, repeat this entire process for each environment separately.

 ---